Douglasdc3/laravel-mix-svg/README.md

 # Laral Mix SVG

 A laravel mix plugin that adds a `svg.js` file to your project.
-This is the JavaSript counterpart to Adam's Larave Blade SVG composer package.
+This is the JavaSript counterpart to Adam's Laravel Blade SVG composer package.

 ## Install